frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/employee-tax-exemption-proof-submission.md

 <!-- add-breadcrumbs -->
 # Employee Tax Exemption Proof Submission

-**Employees are required to submit proofs for all the spendings they claim tax exemption for.**
+**Employees are required to submit proofs for all the spendings they claim tax exemption for.
+This can be done through the Employee Tax Exemption Proof Submission document**

  This is usually done at the end of a Payroll Period, but employees can submit any number of proofs unlike Employee Tax Exemption Declaration.

- > Note: Create an Employee Tax Exemption Declaration before creating an Employee Tax Exemption Proof Submission
+> **Note:** Create an Employee Tax Exemption Declaration before creating an Employee Tax Exemption Proof Submission

 To access Employee Tax Exemption Proof Submission, go to: